samuelomotayo/data-analyst-sam/README.md

 **METHODOLOGY**
 1. Current State Assessment:
    - Conduct a detailed analysis of current data sources and workflows and itemize the existing/potential data quality challenges.
-   - Identify the key datasets that significantly impact business operations and decision-making, such as, operating permits, geolocations and systems maintenance.
+   - Identify the key datasets that significantly impact business operations and decision-making, such as operating permits, geolocations and systems maintenance.
 2. Data Profiling:
+   - Utilize data profiling tools (AWS Glue DataBrew) to assess the quality of identified datasets, focusing on completeness, uniqueness, validity, consistency, and accuracy.
+   - Record all identified gaps and issues with the data set with the required immediate attention.

-3. Establish Data Quality Metrics:
+4. Establish Data Quality Metrics:
 5. Data Cleansing Processes:
 6. Validation Rules and Procedures:
 7. Monitoring and Reporting: